unixyhuang/unixyhuang.github.io/_pages/about.md

 My current research interests include but not limited to:
 - Artificial Intelligence of Things (AIoT)
 - Ubiquitous Computing
-- Machine Learning Algorithms
+- Machine Learning
-- Security and Privacy Issues
+- Security and Privacy

 If you have some interesting thoughts about life and research, please feel free to contact me:
 - Email: xyhuang [AT] ieee.org